umccr/vcf_stuff/analysis/minimap2/strelka2_minimap2.md

 SomaticEVS        9.38 6.02       9.67 5.84      18.21 16.45     18.70  17.20
 ```

 As expected for false negatives, BWA-MEM's EVS is quite higher than Minimap's.
-It's also slightly larger as well for false positives.
+It's also slightly higher as well for false positives.
 DP and VCF-MQ are a bit higher too for MB, and DP and SAM-MQ appear to be especially larger for FN in the COLO study.
-Also, AS is consistently _exactly_ twice as higher for Minimap2 for all variants, wondering if it anyhow might affect EVS?
+For some reason, AS is consistently _exactly_ twice higher for Minimap2 at all variants, wondering if it anyhow might affect EVS?
 One more difference is Minimap2 missing the XS tag.

 Another curious observation is that the `MB` failed calls are all of quite low AF, unlike those for `COLO` which seem to have evenly distributed AFs:
 ![AF for mm2-failed SNPs](img/af_plot.png)